atropos-null/LS/py109/py109_studyguide.md

 print(local_var)    # Error! local_var is not defined in this scope
 ```

+Assignment statements in the local function cannot change variables defined outside the function.

 **Important Scope Rule**

-You can access global variables from inside functions, but you cannot reassign them without using the `global` keyword:
+While you can access global variables from inside functions, you cannot reassign them without using the `global` keyword:

 ```python
 count = 10  # Global variable